Who we are

 - The new research building ‘Digital Bauhaus Lab’ offers students a working environment of the highest standard.

 - Staff-student ratio: The Faculty of Media funds two teaching/research associates per Professor, who are involved in teaching.
 Most groups further have project-funded research associates who also supervise projects and theses.
 This ensures an outstanding staff-student ratio and direct and intensive contact between academics and students.
-According to a official statistics of the Statistisches Bundesamt in 2016 comparing student-staff ratios across Germany, Thuringia ranks first with only 45 students per Professor.

 - Research orientation and publications: Students are frequently actively involved in international publication activities, often resulting from student research projects and theses.
 A significant proportion of prior Master graduates have proceeded in doctoral programmes inside and outside of Germany, and work in academic or research-oriented environments.